holidayextras/culture/coding-principles.md

 One might argue that extensive use of this syntactic sugar will lead to a slower codebase, but modern JavaScript engines do a great job of optimising the code we write to the point that the readibility benefits outweigh any minor performance quibbles.
 In browsers especially, a huge amount more CPU time is lost to rendering than actual application logic.

 ## Keep arguments to functions simple
 Only pass a few to each function.
-If you find there are too many, re-consider the functions purpose or pass an object.
-The goal is to keep it readable:
+If you find there are too many, re-consider the function's purpose or pass an object.
+Too many arguments is often a [code smell](https://en.wikipedia.org/wiki/Code_smell) indicating that the function should be refactored into smaller functions.
+The goal is to keep it readable & re-usable:

 Bad:
 ```javascript